Quantile Coherency: A General Measure for Dependence between Cyclical Economic Variables

-We choose to study the joint distribution of portfolio returns and excess returns on the broad market, hence looking at one of the most commonly studied factor structures in the literature as dictated by asset pricing theories \citep{sharpe1964capital,lintner1965valuation}.
+We choose to study the joint distribution of portfolio returns and excess returns on the broad market, hence looking at one of the most commonly studied factor structures in the literature as dictated by asset pricing theories; cf. \cite{sharpe1964capital} and \cite{lintner1965valuation}.
 As an excess return on the market, we use value-weighted returns of all firms listed on the NYSE, AMEX, or NASDAQ from the Center for Research in Security Price (CRSP) database.
 For the benchmark portfolio, we use an industry portfolio formed from consumer non-durables.\footnote{Note to choice of the data: we use the publicly available data available and maintained by Fama and French at \url{http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}.
 This data set is popular among researchers, and while many types of portfolios can be chosen, we chose consumer non-durables randomly for this application.
 Although very interesting and attractive, it is far beyond the scope of this work to present and discuss results for wider portfolios formed on distinct criteria.} We used $n=23385$ daily observations (from 1 July 1926 through to 30 June 2015).
 The data includes several crisis periods and therefore might not be suitable to be viewed as a strictly stationary time series.
 Nevertheless, we choose to study this long period of data as we believe that longer than yearly cycles might constitute an important possible source of dependence, and we believe the empirical results are practically interesting.
 Moreover, by standardising the returns by their volatility we removed what we believe is the most important source of time-variation in data.\footnote{As a robustness check, we have sliced the time series into decades and found that our results on non-overlapping windows do not materially change.}

-Although very attractive due to powerful and intuitive predictions about risk measurement, the capital asset pricing theory (CAPM) is largely invalidated empirically by researchers \citep{fama2004capital}.
-In the model it is assumed that the variance of the returns is an adequate risk measure, as implied by the assumption of the returns under study being normally distributed.
-Intuitively, departures from normality are better capable of capturing the investor's preferences.
-Risk can be viewed as a probability of loss, hence is asymmetric, implying that we should move our focus from variability of returns to their quantiles directly.